rain874/FreeNASMountScript/README.md

 „Service“ → „NFS“ → „activated“
 - Check the status of NFS Share within your FreeNAS Webinterface „Sharing“ → „NFS“
+- Create a folder on the client system for example (/home/user/freeNAS)

 # Requirements
 To use the sripct following packages are needed: